yoshisaac/TF2-MultiBox-Helper/README.md

 # TF2 Multi-box Helper
 Fork of Null__'s "Multiboxing helper" from the lmaobox forum.
-This lua is to assist in MultiBoxing in Team Fortress 2 using lmaobox.net
+This lua is to assist in MultiBoxing in Team Fortress 2 using lmaobox.net and its lua scripting API.

 Null__ does not have any sort of github.
 He only uploaded his source to pastebin.
 Original post: https://lmaobox.net/forum/v/discussion/22760/release-multiboxing-helper